iWorkTech/xapi-wrapper-xamarin/component/src/Doc/xAPI_Wrapper_03152017.md

 applies “activity streams” to tracking data and provides sub-APIs to access and store information about state and content.
-This enables nearly dynamic tracking of activities from any platform or software system—from traditional Learning Management Systems to mobile devices, simulations, wearables, physical beacons, and more.
+This enables nearly dynamic tracking of activities from any platform or software system, from traditional Learning Management Systems to mobile devices, simulations, wearables, physical beacons, and more.
 For more information visit [adl.gov](https://www.adlnet.gov/xapi)